-- develop and maintain a culture of regular consultation with the community with regard to its management of infrastructure in support of service delivery; - clearly communicate its service delivery plan and actual performance through its Service Delivery and Budget Implementation Plan (SDBIP); - o avail asset management information on a ward basis; and - continuously develop the skills of councillors and officials to effectively communicate with the community with regard to service levels and standards.
+- i. develop and maintain a culture of regular consultation with the community with regard to its management of infrastructure in support of service delivery; - ii. clearly communicate its service delivery plan and actual performance through its Service Delivery and Budget Implementation Plan (SDBIP); - iii. avail asset management information on a ward basis; and iv. continuously develop the skills of councillors and officials to effectively communicate with the community with regard to service levels and standards.